karishmavanjani/ONTIME-Arrivals_Scraper/README.md

 Finally, we compiled all the data to check the number of flights that arrived early in 2015 vs all years later.

-File Name: *.ipynb files in the notebook folder including Merge_all csv.ipynb

-Output= Final_Trend in the output folder

 <h3>Caveat: Data is restricted to U.S. carrier (domestic) scheduled service only.</h3>